spryker/spryker-docs/docs/scos/dev/back-end-development/yves/controllers-and-actions.md

 _Controllers_ are placed inside the `Controllers` folder in Yves; they provide an entry point to the system for requests submitted by the D users.

-The methods inside of a controller are called actions.
+Methods inside a controller are called *actions*.
 Usually, an action reads the incoming request data, maybe validates it with a form, delegates it to a client, and writes the response.

 The following controller provides two actions: `indexAction()` and `testAction()`.